Constantin Westchiloff: France

-Career in the United States
+United States

 The U.S. Federal census of 1940 documents Constantine and Marie as living in Ward 15, Manhattan.
 Their address, initially leased in October 1939, was 58 West 57th Street in New York City.
 In New York, Westchiloff was a member of the Repin Society of Russian Artists and an honorary member of the Society of Former Russian Naval Officers in America.
 Westchiloff donated paintings for charity auctions that benefited the Union of Former Russian Judicial Officers, the Moscow Community, the Sea Assembly, and other organizations.

 Donated his paintings for charity lotteries in favor of the Union of Former Russian Judicial Officers, the Moscow Community, the Sea Assembly and other organizations.
 In 1937, his paintings were exhibited at the Metropolitan Museum of Art in New York.

 In the late 1930s and early 1940s Westchiloff left his studio in New York City to paint seascapes and harbor scenes in coastal New England frequently painting in and around the town of Ogunquit, Maine.
 Westchiloff was also fond of painting mountain streams in snow — depicting scenes in the Adirondack Mountains.

 On 13 January 1936 New York's Reynolds Gallery opened a show with works by Westchiloff, whom the press identified as a former Russian court painter.
 The New York Timess formal review followed a few days later:

 Later in 1936 that venue, renamed as Reynolds-Metropolitan Gallery, showed Westchiloff paintings, which the press reviewed as "fairly high in key... chiefly of the picturesque — sometimes illustrative — the landscapes more so than the portraits."
 In April 1942, Metropolitan-Reynolds moved from its location on East 57th Street to a larger space on the ground floor of 50 Rockefeller Plaza.
 The inaugural exhibition in that location featured works by Westchiloff.

 In May 1939, Westchiloff participated in a group show at the Municipal Art Galleries, 3 East 67th Street.
 Westchiloff exhibited his works there alongside works of other artists with reputations for theatrical art as well as easel painting.

 In early February 1959, several years after Westchiloff's death, the Lock Galleries in New York sold a set of 28 paintings and etchings by Westchiloff to collector Robert Lehman.
 From that purchase, Lehman subsequently donated five paintings and one etching to the collection which bears his name at the Metropolitan Museum of Art, New York.